-Cross County High School, a member of the New Tech Network, supports teachers to better serve students through its College and Career Access program — designed to mitigate challenges students face who will be the first generation in their families to attend college and students who live in poverty.
+Cross County High School’s College and Career Access program mitigates challenges that student’s face that will be first generation college students or that live in poverty.

-The decision to transform this rural community high school into a New Tech school was a district-wide commitment.
-The District realized its students did not have knowledge of the world around them.
-Many students had never been out of the three small communities that comprise the school district.
+The release said that the decision to turn the school into a New Tech school was a commitment from the school district.
+It said the district realized their students did not have a knowledge of the world around them.